 What would life be like in our region if we didn’t have our wild mountain landscapes and rolling, open farmland?
 Most of us who live in Western North Carolina or upstate South Carolina live here, at least in part, because we love the land.
 You can help protect these extraordinary places whether you’re a landowner interested in protecting your property or you’re a Conserving Carolina member supporting this good work.

-Conserving Carolina has helped to protect over 44,000 acres, so far!
-Sometimes this means helping to create great public lands, like Chimney Rock State Park and DuPont State Recreational Forest.
+Conserving Carolina has helped to protect almost 49,000 acres, so far!
+Sometimes this means helping to create great public lands, like Chimney Rock State Park, DuPont State Recreational Forest, and Headwaters State Forest.
 Sometimes it means that we own the land, managing popular nature preserves and trails, like Florence Nature Preserve and Norman Wilder Forest.
 In many cases, it means partnering with landowners to protect privately owned land.

 Why Protect Land and Water?

 Our communities benefit from conservation in so many ways.
 Conservation in Western North Carolina and upstate South Carolina:

 - Protects the scenic beauty of our mountain and foothill landscapes.

 - Provides habitat for native plants and wildlife to thrive.